vladislav-drachuk/SDesk/readme.txt

--problem with swagger: not all method are shown;
+-problem with swagger: methods of MailsController and AttachmentsController not show, because of versioned controllerMailsV2Controller;

 -MailController.GetMails() (url http://localhost:61811/api/mails without "api-version: 2" in header)
  and